matjazpotocnik/ProcessFileEdit/README.md

 omitted).
 Leave empty for no backup (this is default).

 ### Dotfiles exclusion
-Check to exclude files and folders starting with dot (.) like .gitignore etc. Default is unchecked.
+Check to exclude files and folders starting with a dot (.) like .gitignore, .htaccess etc.
+The default is unchecked.
+This option also hides the old versions of site modules that were created by Ryan's Upgrades module showing up when browsing /site/modules.
+You can add "htaccess" and other extensions to the extensions filter to allow those.

 ### Editor height
-The height of the editor textarea, default is "auto", can be any height like "450px".
+The height of the editor textarea, the default is "auto", can be any height like "450px".

 ### Codemirror theme
 List of themes supported by CodeMirror, see **[demo](https://codemirror.net/demo/theme.html)**.
-Default theme is "default".
+The default theme is "default".

 ## Installation
 Copy the files to the /site/modules/ProcessFileEdit folder, log in to your ProcessWire